ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/01-python-basics.md

 ---
 # Python Basics

-Python is a versatile, high-level programming language known for its simplicity and readability.
-Before diving into specific concepts, let's understand some fundamental aspects of Python.
+Python is a high-level general purpose language.
+This lesson will cover some of the basic language design philosophies as well as common mistakes.

 ## Python Philosophy